apache/infrastructure-website/content/pages/vm-management.md

   - addressing security issues in software configured by the project in a timely and appropriate manner
   - replying to Infra and Security queries regarding the VM in a timely and appropriate manner

 You do not need to worry about upgrading the base operating system or other packages Infra installed when setting up the VM.
-They receive upgrades automatically.
+They receive upgrades automatically, and the system will be rebooted automatically when a security patch requires it.

 ## What Infra will do